ChiefGyk3D/twitch-and-toot/README.md

 Twitch-and-toot is an open source project that allows you to post to Mastodon when a streamer is live on Twitch.
 It is built on NodeJS and can run on a RaspberryPi, Single Board Computer, Linux VPS, or a private server.
 Requirements and Prerequisites

     Docker installed on the device that you plan to run the script on.
-    A Twitch API key (client ID and secret) which can be obtained from the Twitch Developer Dashboard.
+(There is another branch that only uses NodeJS) A Twitch API key (client ID and secret) which can be obtained from the Twitch Developer Dashboard.
     A Mastodon API key (access token) which can be obtained from your Mastodon instance.